-- Initiative - Organizational ability

-- Potential to cope with stressful situations and undertake responsibility - Trust worthiness and reliability - To understand and communicate intelligibly with patients and others - To behave in a manner which establishes professional relationships with patients and colleagues - Ability to work in team - A critical enquiring approach to the acquisition of knowledge
+- Caring attitude, empathy - Initiative in work and accepting responsibilities - Organizational ability - Potential to cope with stressful situations and undertake graded responsibility - Trust worthiness and reliability - To understand and communicate intelligibly with patients and others - To behave in a manner which establishes professional relationships with patients and colleagues - Ability to work in team - A critical enquiring approach to the acquisition of knowledge

 The Methods used mainly consist of observation.
+Any appropriate methods can be used to assess these.
 It is appreciated that these items require a degree of subjective assessment by the guide, supervisors and peers.
+However every attempt should be made to minimize subjectivity.